Miladiir/ioc-check-ts/README.md

 }
 ```

-In this example we use `ioc-check` to check if the dependency injection by the popular `typescript-ioc` worked as
+In this example we use **ioc-check** to check if the dependency injection by the popular **typescript-ioc** worked as
 expected.
-Depending on how our ioc is configured, we could bind `Apple` to `Fruit` or let `Fruit` unbound.
+Depending on how our ioc is configured, we could bind `Apple` to `Fruit` or leave `Fruit` unbound.
 The latter
 could for example be the case in unit tests, or when developing new components for the existing application.
 Explicit
 checks for the correct configuration are oftentimes required to catch oversights.
 In our example above, we would not
 want to let `Fruit` be unbound, since we apparently need instances of the class to do something in `Human`.
 Thus the